 If You Are Pregnant or Breastfeeding

-Women who are pregnant or are planning to become pregnant should not use medicinal cannabis.
-Tests in animals have shown that cannabis can harm the developing baby.
+Typically, women who are pregnant or are planning to become pregnant will be advised by their doctor not use medicinal cannabis.

-In addition, cannabis can pass into a woman’s breast milk at high concentrations; this can harm the breast-fed infant.
-Women who are breastfeeding should avoid medicinal cannabis.
+In addition, cannabis can pass into a woman’s breast milk at high concentrations.

 Driving and Operating Machinery